PICTURE NOT YET AVAILABLE

 A terrestrial beetle of unkempt grassland, the Sailor Beetle is less common than its close relative the Soldier beetle.
 Both species feature on the trout's menu during the summer and autumn months, when aquatic insect life is sparse and the fish have to rely heavily on terrestrial insects for their food.
+Below is a picture of the closely-related Cantharis nigra, equally deserving of the common name Sailor Beetle.

 The Welsh Coch-y-Bonddu Beetle (actually an imitation of the Garden Shafer Beetle but recommended as a match for the Sailor Beetle too, provided it is not tied on too large a hook) is an effective imitation of this little insect.
 A size 14 hook is a good size match for the natural Sailor Beetle, and in the turbulent waters of upland torrents don't worry unduly if the fly becomes waterlogged and sinks, so long as you know where it is and can either see the rise or detect the take via leader movement.